allaway/nf-synindex/README.md

 - **`parent_id`**: (Required) The Synapse ID of a Synapse folder that will contain the indexed files and the associated folder structure.

 - **`synapse_config`**: (Optional) A [Synapse configuration file](https://python-docs.synapse.org/build/html/Credentials.html#use-synapseconfig) containing authentication credentials.

-## Known Limitations

-- The workflow doesn't annotate the Synapse files it creates with any metadata or provenance.
-- The workflow will index all of the objects under the given S3 prefix.
-There is no way to filter or skip the indexing of certain objects.